BBFifield/neocolorizer.nvim/README.md

 # neocolorizer.nvim
-A plugin used for taking a predined color palette, from which a neovim theme is created on each start.
+A neovim plugin used for creating a neovim theme from a user provided color palette that can be refreshed on each start.
+The structure of this plugin is based off pywal16.nvim since it already makes it quite effortless to integrate into the hot-reload feature of my home-manager configuration.